asonnellini/Anatomical-stages-radiography-detection/README.md

 that automatically detects anatomical sections of the body in radiographies.

-The application is a POC but shows already the feasibility of implementing such a system.
+The application is a POC but shows already the feasibility of such a system.

 The drivers for this project, its detailed implementation, potential improvements, past and currently standing issues are all documented.